 Yorkshire Wildlife Park has made every best effort to make the park accessible to everyone who visits us.

-The nearest railway station and bus station (which are located in joining buildings) are located in Doncaster town centre, a 15-20 minute bus journey, the 57 to finningley bus drops you off in the village of Branton, a 10 minute walk away from the park down Brockholes Lane.
-If you require a taxi from the train/bus station there are taxis available outside the train station, alternatively you can book one in advance by clicking here.
+The nearest railway station and bus station (which are located in adjacent buildings) are located in Doncaster town centre, a 15-20 minute bus journey to the Park.
+The 57 to Finningley bus drops you off in the village of Branton, a 10 minute walk away from the park down Brockholes Lane.
+If you require a taxi from the train/bus station, there are taxis available outside the train station.
+Alternatively, you can book one in advance by clicking here.

 Car Parking and Arrival

-If you are getting dropped off at the park, there is a convenient drop off point right outside the main entrance to the park.
+If you are getting dropped off at YWP, there is a convenient drop off point right outside the main Safari Store.

-The main entrance to the park through the gift shop has automatic doors which are double width.
+The main entrance to the park is through the Safari Store which has double-width, automatic doors.

-Once in the gift shop, the flooring is level and paved throughout.
+Once in the gift shop, the flooring is slabbed throughout.

-Alternatively you can access the park at the side of the gift shop, which is also level and paved.
+Alternatively, you can access the park via a pathway to the left of the Safari Store.
+This is level and paved.